Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 For starters, a bath can improve your mood just as much as physical activity.
 Bathing can activate your parasympathetic nervous system, which is the part of your body responsible for relaxing, according to studies.

 As your nervous system adjusts to the warming influence of the environment around you, you will notice a reduction in stress levels.
-A bath might literally compel your body to adjust how it handles worry if you’re feeling worried.
+A bath might literally compel your body to adjust how it handles worry if you’re feeling anxious.
 Because the nervous system of the Highly Sensitive Person is particularly reactive, the soothing warmth has a nice relaxing effect.

 Second, bathing, like exercise, releases endorphins, or what I call “positive peps.”
-Exercising and taking a relaxing bath as a highly sensitive person both give you a spring in your step.
+Exercising and taking a relaxing bath as a highly sensitive person both give you a pep in your step.
 Dr. Bobby Buka, a dermatologist, explains that “your skin releases endorphins in response to the soothing warm water in the same way that endorphins are released when you feel the sun on your skin.”
 “Submerging ourselves in hot water can be both therapeutic and reinvigorating because blood flow to the skin increases,” he explains.

 Finally, warm baths were linked to lower levels of stress hormones such as cortisol.
 Cortisol interacts with neurotransmitters, which are chemical messengers that carry signals from the brain to the rest of the body.
 Neurotransmitters are important in mood regulation.